zhuangchong/fluss/website/docs/quickstart/flink.md

         ├── LATEST
         └── snapshot-1
 ```
-It's standard format of Paimon which enables you query on it with other engines, like [StartRocks](https://docs.starrocks.io/docs/data_source/catalog/paimon_catalog/).
+The files adhere to Paimon's standard format, enabling seamless querying with other engines such as [StartRocks](https://docs.starrocks.io/docs/data_source/catalog/paimon_catalog/).

 ## Clean up
 After finishing the tutorial, run `exit` to exit Flink SQL CLI Container and then run `docker-compose down -v` to stop all containers.